 What is Pupil Premium Funding?

-Our main focus for funding has been ensure we boost performance of these students through a variety of projects.
+Our main focus for funding has been to ensure we boost the performance of these students through a variety of projects.
 Part of the funding has been used to equalise opportunity by providing/subsidising free transport and uniform to ensure all children, regardless of their cohort can come to school safely and be identified as part of the community.
 We have also identified and targeted literacy development, numeracy and number work and engagement in the life of the school.